gfraiteur/mortality/rendered/Belgium_en.md

 over human life.
 This oversimplified moral imperative has been used to justify the sacrifice of small businesses, students and other segments of the population, or the air transportation industry.
 This motto must be questioned.
-At least, the media should return it to a few mega companies in industries like food, oil, tobacco or pharmacy – to see if really still applies to everybody.
+At least, the media should return it to a few big companies in industries like food, oil, tobacco or pharmacy – to see if really still applies to everybody.